TyruswooStudio/Tyruswoo_FollowerControl-MV/README.md

 Set Move Route of followers, but also on the leader of the player's group, or even on any event's Set Move Route command!

-Also importantly, if you use this in any cutscenes, the pathfinding calculation will remain the same, as long as the obstacles are in the same places!

-You also have control over the pathfinding distance!
-By default, RPG Maker MV allows pathfinding of up to 12 tiles, and this is what is used to pathfind when the player uses the mouse or touchscreen to move.
-But, with Follower Control, you can now change the pathfinding distance for any follower, including the leader of the group, so you can allow the player to pathfind even farther if you want!
-You can also use this to modify how smart enemies are at pathfinding!
-Use this script inside a Set Move Route command:

-`this.pathMax(value)`

-Where value is how many tiles/steps you want the character to be able to pathfind around obstacles.
-For example:

-`this.pathMax(30)`

-The above allows pathfinding around obstacles, even if it requires looking 30 tiles around to find the best path.

 If you want to use the previous pathfinding, which did not take obstacles into account, you can use scripts such as the following: